-If your store is able to successfully demonstrate its value while visitors are in the consideration phase of their journey, you have the potential to dramatically increase your sales.
+If your store successfully demonstrate value to visitors in the consideration phase, you have the potential to dramatically increase sales.

 Which is why it’s important to perform “sales funnel triage”.
-I.e. identify at which stage potential customers stop their journey so you can work on relieving the bottleneck that will result in the biggest increase in sales.
+It helps you identify where customers stop their journey so you can work towards relieving the bottleneck that will result in the biggest increase in sales.

-This info should be familiar to you, but we are laying it out in this way to sets us up for the next step.
+This info should be familiar to you, but laying it out in this way sets us up for the next step.
 Check out an example of a possible sales funnel outline below.

 Sales funnel outline (example):